timkurvers/redota/README.md

 This is an experiment to revisit past Dota 2 matches in the browser, fully relying on parsing replays client-side without any server involvement.

-ReDota is a heavily derived project and stands on the shoulders of giants, notably parsers by [Dotabuff], [OpenDota] and [Skadistats].

-# Status

-Currently, ReDota is capable of parsing replays and playing back in real time.
-It does not yet parse everything correctly though.

 Contributions in form of issues, feedback or pull requests more than welcome!

+# Attribution

+ReDota is a heavily derived project and stands on the shoulders of giants, notably parsers by [Dotabuff] and [Skadistats].

+Special thanks to community members from [OpenDota] and [ModDota] who assisted in deciphering replay specifics.

 # Legalese

 - Dota 2 is a registered trademark of [Valve Corporation].
 - Image resources, lore and other references are property of [Valve Corporation].
 - The Dota 2 map and minimap images originate from [Gamepedia].
+- The redo-symbol in the ReDota logo and favicon originates from [Font Awesome].
-- Lane creep icons come from The Noun Project, see [this README file](./public/images/icons/README.md).
+- Lane creep and building icons come from The Noun Project, see [this README file](./public/images/icons/README.md).

 # Setup & Development